Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ### How can I discover and join other teams?

 To become a team member you first need to discover your new team.
-Select the _Join or Create a Team_ button at the bottom of your teams' list to open a dialog with the available teams to join:
+Select the _Join or Create a Team_ button at the end of your teams' list to open a dialog with the available teams to join.

 ![Join or Create a Team blue button](../images/join-create-button.png)

-In this dialog, you will find **only public teams, which are part of your Organization**.
-You can join these teams by yourself, receiving the role of a Member.
+In this dialog, you will find **only public teams, part of your Organization**.
+You can join these teams on the spot, getting the Member role.

-To become part of **teams, which are outside of your organization**, you need to be invited by their Owner via email.
+To become part of **private teams or teams outside of your organization**, you need to be invited by their Owner.

 ### How can I create a new team?

 Every user in Slingshot can create teams.
 **Access the team creation menu** by selecting the *Join or Create a Team button* (see screenshot below) > *+ Create Team*.

+![The Create Team menu](../images/create-team-dialog.png)

 In this dialog, configure the following:

-![The Create Team menu](../images/create-team-dialog.png)

 * ***Team Name*** - giving your team a descriptive and meaningful name is always worth the effort.
 * *(Optional)* ***Description*** - descriptions are helpful and nice to have, but absolutely optional in Slingshot.
 * ***Organization*** - choose whether your team will be part of the main Organization or will exist as your *Personal* team.
 How to choose and what is the difference?